 Multiple Outputs – Something that is made as a side-effect of making something else.
 Match-IT will schedule the containing part if it has a demand for the side-effect.

-Merging – A post-schedule iterative process whereby WOs and POs are combined based on date constraints to minimise cost.
+Merging – A post-schedule iterative process whereby WOs and POs are combined based on date constraints to minimise setup costs.
+This is a powerful feature that is surprisingly absent in many other systems.

 Contextual Configuration – For example customer/supplier based paperwork designs (which facilitates running more then one company within Match-IT).